maciejskorski/software_engineering/docs/testing_code.md

 # Class 8: Continuous Integration Testing

-Template [this repo](https://github.com/maciejskorski/cached_tests_python) which demonstrates the use of GitHub actions to test the code and cache dependencies.
-Fix the mistakes so that the tests pass!
+Template [this repo](https://github.com/maciejskorski/cached_tests_python) which demonstrates the use of GitHub actions to automatize and optimize test execution.

+* Fix the mistakes so that the tests pass
+* Check that the cache builds and speeds-up tests